Magyartanulas/magyartanulas.github.io/dative_possession.md

 * Álmodtam egy világot magamnak, itt állok a kapui előtt. - ([Lyric:](http://www.zeneszoveg.hu/dalszoveg/10/edda-muvek/almodtam-egy-vilagot-zeneszoveg.html) I dreamt a world for myself, here I stand in front of its gates.)
 * Milyen napod volt? - (How was your day? lit.
 What kind of day did you have?)
 * A Csend Hangja. - (The Sound of Silence.)
-* Az időnk mint a tenger. - (Our time is like the sea, this is an expression, meaning we have a lot of time.)
+* Az időnk mint a tenger. - (Idiom: Our time is like the sea lit.
+We have a lot of time.)
 * A kutyáim szomorúak, mert nincs több kajájuk. - (My dogs are sad because they have no more dog-food.)
 * Az egyik hobbim az olvasás. - (One of my hobbies is reading.)